 Measuring & Monitoring Employee Retention

-Measuring employee retention starts with tracking turnover and annual retention rates.
-But the most successful employee retention programs collect and analyze a wide range of data, including employee satisfaction and engagement, more nuanced retention and turnover information, and other issues like absenteeism.
 These measures offer a more detailed understanding of employee retention, which can be used to inform recruiting and hiring strategies, address cultural and management issues, and improve employee satisfaction and engagement.
 Examining these retention metrics from a variety of angles also enables the business to focus its retention efforts on top talent.

 Some organizations that experience large, expected fluctuations in departures — for example, those with significant seasonal or contingent workforces — may make adjustments to their retention calculations in order to account for those expected employee exoduses.
 As with retention rates, HR and business leaders can also analyze specific characteristics of their turnover rates, calculating figures by manager, longevity and high and low performers, for example.

-Improving Employee Retention with HR Software
+Improving Employee Retention With HR Software

 Human capital management (HCM) software, such as NetSuite SuitePeople, plays a critical role in an effective employee retention strategy.
 HCM software is useful for collecting and analyzing key employee retention metrics.
 It also helps manage overarching goals for employee retention programs and correlates metrics to overall business performance.